mikediessner/nubo/docs/_source/custom_gp.rst

 Custom Gaussian process
 =======================
-This notebook gives a introduction to specifying custom Gaussian processes with ``GPyTorch`` that can be used with NUBO.
+This notebook gives an introduction to specifying custom Gaussian processes with ```GPyTorch`` that can be used with NUBO.

 Define Gaussian process
 -----------------------